 Can you use the fifth (5th) dose of Mounjaro and is it safe?

-The short answer is: No. Using the fifth dose carries serious risks, and both clinicians and Mounjaro's manufacturer strongly advise against it.
+The short answer is: No. Using the fifth dose carries serious risks, and both prescribers and Mounjaro's manufacturer strongly advise against it.

 Risks of using the 5th dose